 At the age of 56 I sat in a classroom for an advanced theology track in Ft.
 Worth, Texas.
 With much younger men and women (pastors and would-be counselors) to my right and to my left, I gripped my pen and fixed my mind on every word coming from the front of the room.
 Despite decades of Bible study and faithful church attendance, it wasn’t until learning these ancient truths that theological gaps emerged.
 But there was something in those particular moments that I was sure of, maybe even convicted of: I needed to carry learning further.
 And by the grace of God, I did just that through Southeastern Baptist Theological Seminary.
 Even though I had known Jesus since childhood, it wasn’t until poring over these doctrines I began to know and understand with clarity what Christianity is.
 In this season of formal education, I gained an understanding of how theological views affect all aspects of life.
 It was a busy time, but it was the best of times!
 With the filling of those theological gaps, my life’s focus changed: God’s purposes in me and with me became clear.

 Make no mistake here.
-Almost 62 years of life experience has woven a curvy path.
+My 62 years of life experience has walked a curvy path.
 Yet, consistency in my faith walk combined with love from God’s people has been a sustaining factor.
 I’ve known since my day of salvation that no matter life circumstances, I have assurance of my heavenly inheritance.
 By way of the cross, I live life eternal – a sinner, yet forgiven by God’s amazing grace.
 I have been justified by grace, the atoning blood of Jesus, and through faith (Rom.
 3:23-24) that He is the Christ who died and rose again on the third day.